Bat Conservation Trust

 The Bat Conservation Trust (BCT) is a registered British charity dedicated to the conservation of bats and their habitats in the UK.
-BCT was founded in 1991 and is the only national organisation solely devoted to bats.
-Its vision is a world where bats and people live in harmony.
-BCT currently has a membership of around 5,600, including individuals, families, teachers and youth workers and corporate businesses.
+BCT was founded in 1991, and is the only national organisation solely devoted to bats.
+Its vision is "a world rich in wildlife where bats and people thrive together".
+As of 2005, the trust had around 4,000 members, including individuals, families, teachers and youth workers and corporate businesses.

-BCT’s work is based on four key objectives, which are seen as critical to maintaining a sustainable, diverse bat population in the UK:
+BCT’s work is based on four objectives, which are seen as critical to maintaining a sustainable, diverse bat population in the UK: